svendahlstrand/10-print-game-boy/README.md

 #### ...with `make`

-If you are on a \*nixy system, like macOS or Ubuntu, and have Make installed, you should be able to run `make` in the root of this directory and see *10-print.gb* appear before your eyes.
+If you are on a \*nixy system, like macOS or Ubuntu, and have Make installed, you should be able to run `make 10-print.gb` in the root of this directory and see *10-print.gb* appear before your eyes.

 #### ...by hand